MCBANKSKE/filament-sms-notifier/README.md

 }
 ```

-## 🧩 Creating Your Own Driver
+## 🧩 Creating a Custom Driver

-1. Create a new class that implements `MCBANKSKE\FilamentSmsNotifier\Contracts\SmsGatewayDriver`:
+1. Create a new driver class:

 ```php
 namespace App\SmsDrivers;